SamanZargarzadeh/SamanZargarzadeh/README.md

 # Saman Zargarzadeh
-I'm a creative engineer in the business world, with a multidisciplinary background in aerospace engineering and an MS in Business Analytics.
-Skilled in data analysis and visualization, I have a passion for using data to drive business decisions and insights.
-What sets me apart is my ability to think outside the box, bringing a fresh perspective to business problems.
+👋 Hi there!
+I'm an IT Business Analyst, blending my background in aerospace engineering with an MS in Business Analytics to tackle business challenges from a technical perspective.

+📂 This GitHub is home to projects from my master’s program and personal explorations into data analysis, visualization, and problem-solving.

+✨ Outside of work, I love diving into creative coding projects and learning new ways to push the boundaries of data and tech.
+Let’s connect and collaborate! 🚀

 > Technical Proficiencies: Python (NumPy, Pandas), SQL (MySQL,PostgreSQL), R